Li Chen the Emperor Xuanzong of Tang — Double-Faced Monarch of Tang Dynasty

 Li Chen was the 13th son of Emperor Li Chun, but his mother was only a maid of an imperial concubine in the royal palace.

-Because of his mother's low status, Li Chen, even as a prince, had been quiet and inconspicuous, which made many people believe that he was indifferent and maybe not bright.
+Due to his mother's low status, Li Chen, even as a prince, remained quiet and inconspicuous, leading many to believe that he was indifferent and perhaps not very bright.

 After Li Chen's father passed away, his oldest brother and this brother's three sons became emperors in succession.